top of page

 FACES AND HEADS:

-A knight (hand-painted and probably by a French maker); Bacchus (?); four different Turk's Head designs; two African heads, the first one probably also French, and the second one a tiny delicate miniature - probably a child's bubble pipe.
+Fourth row: two African figurals, the first one probably also French, and the second one a tiny delicate miniature - either a cigarette pipe or a child's bubble pipe.

 Small Turk's Head clay pipe